 rio tinto red river in andalucia

-• A few words about the rio Tinto
+• A few words about the rio Tinto river

-• The rio Tinto and Spanish football…
+• The red river in Spain and Spanish football…

-• The rio Tinto and NASA
+• The rio Tinto river in Andalucia and NASA

 • What to do in Huelva